A Streamline upwind Petrov-Galerkin Reduced Order Method for Advection-Dominated Partial Differential Equations under Optimal Control: Numerical Results

 Concerning the speedup-index, the performance are quite good as seen in Table \ref{speed-s}.
 For the best approximation, we have that we can compute an average of $44$ Online-Offline reduced solutions when we build the associated FEM one.
 Obviously, the Only-Offline stabilized one is slightly better.
 On the whole, speedup-index takes average value around $10^1,10^2$ order of magnitude for $N\leq 50$.

-Now we study the unsteady case of the Propagating Front in a Square Problem for a fix $T>0$:
+Now we study the {parabolic} case of the Propagating Front in a Square Problem for a fix $T>0$:

 with initial value $y_0(x)=0$ \emph{for all} $x \in {\Omega}$ referring to the domain in Figure \ref{fig:geometry-square}.
-We build a parabolic problem for a final time $T=3.0$ and a time-step $\Delta t=0.1$, hence $N_t=30$.
+We consider a final time $T=3.0$ and a time-step $\Delta t=0.1$, hence $N_t=30$.
 We choose a quite coarse mesh of size $h=0.036$ and the overall dimension of the space-time system is $N_{tot}=174780$, which means that a single FEM space has dimension $\mathcal{N}=1942$. {Again, our aim is to achieve in a $L^2$-mean a desired solution profile $y_d(x,t)=0.5$, defined \emph{for all} $t \in [0,3]$ and $x$ in $\Omega_{obs}$ of Figure \ref{fig:geometry-square}.
 The penalization parameter is $\alpha=0.01$.
 We set $\delta_K =1.0$ \emph{for all} $K \in \mathcal{T}_{h}$.
-Here we have that the stabilized forms in \eqref{stab-par-block} for derivatives along time for state and adjoint equations are, respectively:
+Here the stabilized forms in \eqref{stab-par-block} for state and adjoint equations are, respectively:

 We consider a parameter space equal to the steady case, i.e.\ $\mathcal{P} := \big[10^4,10^5\big] \times \big[0,1.57\big]$.
 Our training set has cardinality $N_{\text{train}}=100$.
 In Figure \ref{fig:par-fem-square-y-p} we show a representative stabilized FEM solution for $\boldsymbol{\mu}=(2\cdot 10^{4},1.2)$ for some instants of time.
 We choose to perform a POD procedure with $N_{max}=30$.